conda/governance/README.md

 Provisional memberships are expected to be temporary, lasting just long enough for contributors from that organization to demonstrate their values and earn representation as individual contributors.

-Provisional memberships can also be revoked at any time by a simple majority vote of the Steering Council, if and when the Council determines that the organization or the individual is no longer acting in the larger interests of the conda community.
+Provisional memberships can also be revoked if and when the Council determines that the organization or the individual is no longer acting in the larger interests of the conda community.
+The voting procedure for such removals are described in the "[Remove a Provisional Steering Council Member](#remove-a-provisional-steering-council-member)" section below.

 Finally, **no more than 1/3 of the Steering Council membership can be Provisional Members.** At all times, at least 2/3 of the Steering Council membership hold a seat because of demonstrated contributions to the conda ecosystem.
 If this threshold is violated then all other Council business is suspended until this requirement is met.
 The only allowed actions, in this case, are votes on removing Provisional members, votes on adding new contributing members, votes to resolve overlapping funding, existing members moving to Emeritus status, or existing members coming back from Emeritus status.